phpvms/acars-pdk/README.md

       - `AircraftConfigSimType.MsFs20`
       - `AircraftConfigSimType.MsFs24`
     - `enabled`
       - `priority` - from 1 (lowest) to 10 (highest).
-If there are multiple rules which match this, then which one takes priority.
-All the built-in rules are at a priority 1, and aircraft specifics rules are priority 2.
-I recommend using a priority of 3 or higher.
+        - If there are multiple rules that match this, then which one takes priority.
+        - All the built-in rules are at a priority 1
+        - Aircraft specifics rules are priority 2.
+        - I recommend using a priority of 3 or higher.
 More on this below
 2. `features` - this is the type `FeatureAddresses` - see `defs.ts` for the definitions
     - MSFS - the lookups you enter are LVars
     - X-Plane - the looks ups are via datarefs